rcgsheffield/vscoderemote_bessemer/README.md

 git clone git@github.com:rcgsheffield/vscoderemote_sheffield_hpc.git
 ```

-### Starting VSCode Remote server using a batch job on ShARC (see below for [Bessemer instructions](#starting-vscode-remote-server-using-a-batch-job-on-bessemer))
+### Starting VSCode Remote server using a batch job on Stanage (see below for [Bessemer instructions](#starting-vscode-remote-server-using-a-batch-job-on-bessemer))

-The start_vscode_sharc.sh script needs to be executed on your local computer but will spawn the VS Code remote server on a ShARC worker node.
+The start_vscode_stanage.sh script needs to be executed on your local computer but will spawn the VS Code remote server on a Stanage worker node.
 Please find below the list of options that can be used with the script:

 ```
-$ ./start_vscode_sharc.sh --help
+$ ./start_vscode_stanage.sh --help
-./start_vscode_sharc.sh: Script to start a VSCode remote server on ShARC from a local computer
+./start_vscode_stanage.sh: Script to start a VSCode remote server on Stanage from a local computer

-Usage: start_vscode_sharc.sh [options]
+Usage: start_vscode_stanage.sh [options]

 Options:

-        -u | --username       USERNAME         TUoS username for SSH connection to ShARC -n | --numcores       NUM_CPU          Number of CPU cores to be used on the cluster -W | --runtime        RUN_TIME         Run time limit for the code-server in hours and minutes HH:MM -m | --memory         MEM_PER_CORE     Memory limit in MB per core
+        -u | --username       USERNAME         TUoS username for SSH connection to Stanage -n | --numcores       NUM_CPU          Number of CPU cores to be used on the cluster -W | --runtime        RUN_TIME         Run time limit for the code-server in hours and minutes HH:MM -m | --memory         MEM_PER_CORE     Memory limit in MB per core